spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-operations/channel-operations/index.html.md

 ### Internal Price File Communications

-Channel Operations will post a message on the slack channel #channel-fyi to share the updated Price Files and call out any major changes.
+Channel Operations will post a message on the slack channel #partner-fyi to share the updated Price Files and call out any major changes.

 ### External Price File Communications